renatabiniek/winter-wedding/README.md

   ![Duplicated email image](docs/duplicate.png)

-* as an admin of the tool, I want to be able to access overview of RSVPs received
+* as the wedding coordinator, I want to be able to access overview of RSVPs received

   **Test result:**  PASS

-  Admin can request the admin overview that is calculated based on the current data on the Google Sheet.
+  Coordinator can request the overview that is calculated based on the current data on the Google Sheet.
 The overview is printed in the terminal.

   ![Coordinator overview image](docs/overview.png)